-Sarah- There are different variations for cooking Kofta.
-This Authentic Kofta Curry (Meatball Curry) recipe is extremely flavorful.
-The recipe contain meatballs, that are mixed with various spices to enhance the taste; and the gravy is cooked with a blend of spices to give it the most authentic taste.
-My mom has been making this recipe were since I was born and she learned it from my paternal grandmother.
-My mom learned cooking from my paternal grandmother.
-My Paternal grandmother learned it from her mother.
+This Authentic Kofta Curry (Meatball Curry) recipe contain meatballs, are mixed with various spices to enhance the taste; and the gravy is cooked with a blend of spices to give it the most authentic taste.
 This is one of the most authentic and secretive family recipes.
-If you have been following me for awhile you already know I never give you my experimented South Asian recipes, I bring you the recipes that have been in my family for generation.

-This famous Dehli walon Kay Koftay ( Dehli People’s meatball curry) recipe include secret ingredients and secret steps.
+This recipe include secret ingredients and secret steps.

 - Channa (bengal gram) lentils and rice- Gives it its unique flavor and help with binding them also.
-You can call it our family’s secret ingredients.
-Try these two special ingredients you won’t need anything else for binding and softening the meatballs.
+Adding basmati rice and lentil in the meatballs is what makes them soft and tender.
+You can call it our family's secret ingredients.

-- Don’t stir- Just pick up and hold the edges of the pot and move it right and left; even when its fully cook stir gently so the meatballs don’t break.
+- Don't stir- Just pick up and hold the handles of the pot and move it right and left; even when its fully cook stir gently so the meatballs don't break.

 WHAT NOT TO DO WHEN MAKING AUTHENTIC KOFTA CURRY?